 The order moves through all zones, and employees assigned to the specific zones pick up the items in the order and send them for packing and shipping.

 In a concurrent system, the order will be sent to all three zones simultaneously, and each zone picks the specified items and sends them to the parking area for shipping.
 Then, in the parking area, they are sorted by order.

-Depending on your warehouse nature, you have to choose the zone picking system.
+Depending on your warehouse nature, you must choose the zone picking system.